franzprante/reprod-fin-copied/content/post/2016-11-18-reproducible-finance-with-r-a-sharpe-ratio-shiny-app.md

 Note that the portfolio performance and Share Ratio calculations are consolidated and moved to the front page, and the individual stock returns are on the second page.
 The original Notebook had the opposite layout - we began with individual returns and progressed to the portfolio - because it was emphasizing the steps involved in arriving at the conclusion.
 We wanted our collaborators to start with the basics of grabbing stock return data and then proceed through each logical step.

-With this Shiny app, we don’t want to force our collaborators to go through our logic, because that is not the purpose of this app.
-End users of this app build and analyze portfolios, so let’s put those tools front and center.
+With this Shiny app, we don't want to force our collaborators to go through our logic, because that is not the purpose of this app.
+End users of this app build and analyze portfolios, so let's put those tools front and center.
 Give the users what they want!

 Have fun with this app, dream about buying tech stocks at their lows, and remember, as with our previous Notebook, that this app is a starting point.
 End users might want the ability to choose more than three stocks, or add bonds to the portfolio, or benchmark against a return other than a risk-free rate.
 This is where R coders and portfolio managers start to collaborate and build things bigger and better.
 Have a good weekend!